eyeamkd/hotlogjs/README.md

 ### Usage

-1. Go to hotlog.com and create your package
+1. Go to hotlog.in and create your package

 2. Copy the API_KEY into your project's .env file